Vivioli87/memory-game/README.md

 - A 3rd page as per initial Wireframe as a space to give more information about Succulents, including:
     - More specified information of the different succulent varieties, especially those used in the game.
-    - General care tips and advice for novice plant owners.
+    - General care tips and advice for novice plant owners (not just links to online resources).
     - A google maps API to allow the user to search their local area for stockists and garden centres.

 [Back to table of contents](#table-of-contents)